-St. Paul has an impressive roster of restaurants representing chefs and cuisines from every continent on the globe –– from Asia to Europe and beyond.
+St. Paul has an impressive roster of restaurants representing chefs and cuisines from every continent on the globe — from Asia to Europe and beyond.
+While it may be underrated or overshadowed by its twin city Minneapolis, St. Paul’s restaurant culture is one of a kind.
 Choosing between these eateries was no easy feat, but here are our top 7 recommendations for where to chow down in St. Paul when you’re new in town.

 This Jewish deli, established in 1949, is a neighborhood mainstay that boasts the best Reuben sandwiches in the city.
 After a hale and hearty kosher lunch, be sure to take away some delicacies to feed your fridge like blintzes, matzo ball soup, and the best potato salad you’ve ever had.